advenimus/databoard/README.md

 ### 🎨 Drag-and-Drop Dashboard Builder
 - Intuitive grid layout with 12-column responsive design
 - Resize and rearrange tiles with ease
-- Auto-refresh intervals for real-time data
+- Auto-refresh intervals for real-time data (configurable per dashboard and per tile)
 - Multiple dashboards with organization folders
+- **Favorites** - Mark frequently used dashboards as favorites for quick access
+- **Dashboard Parameters** - Add dynamic filters (text, number, date, dropdowns) that apply to all tiles
 - Save and restore custom layouts
+- Grid and list view modes for dashboard library

 ### 🔐 Secure Credential Management
 - Passwords encrypted using OS-level keychain integration